Wasserstein bounds for non-linear Gaussian filters: Wasserstein bounds for Gaussian filters

 and

 \end{proof}

 Let us examine the upper bound of \Cref{thm:mainTheorem} when $\mf$ and $\mh$ are affine.
-In this case the function $\mq$ is also affine, so that the first term in the bound vanishes and we are left with
+In this case the function $\mq$ is also affine, so that $C_1 = 0$ because the Hessians are zero.
+We are left with